Flexible Work, Rigid Politics: The Nexus Between Labour Precariousness and Authoritarian Politics in The Global South (Brazil, India, Philippines)

 The understanding of such a process remains fragmented or limited to a global North repertoire.
 This project proposes a framework that examines emerging economies’ development contradictions, namely economic growth that fostered new aspirational classes amidst labour precariousness.

 Several figures show that emerging classes supported authoritarian politicians in the BIPs.
 We interrogate why and how this occurs.
-A key problem in the scholarship on radical right supporters is the reliance exclusively on reactionary emotions of anger, hate, resentment, and nostalgia in contexts of impoverishment and recession.
+A key problem in the scholarship on radical right supporters is to rely exclusively on reactionary emotions of anger, hate, resentment, and nostalgia in contexts of impoverishment and recession.

 Simultaneous 14-month ethnography in each country and data mining aim to scrutinise confluences and divergences between the two axes.
 This comparative research looks at how political subjectivity and aspirations are culturally and technologically shaped in different countries and platforms.